 The last gift anyone wants is a trip to the emergency room.
 Here are some holiday safety tips:

 The soft glow of candles creates a soothing, contemplative environment.
 Whether we light a menorah for each night of Hanukkah, the mishumaa saba during Kwanzaa, or pine-scented votives, we burn candles more often during the holidays.
 We also tend to have paper or other flammable decorations around.
 Don’t place lit candles close to anything that can catch fire, and don’t leave them unattended.

 As the Christmas carol goes, “there’s no place like home for the holidays.”
 For those with far-flung families, traveling is a holiday tradition.
 While it’s wonderful to see long-lost loved ones, being on the road or running through airports can be stressful and chaotic.
 When traveling, anticipate delays, and try to stay calm.

 Take care lifting heavy luggage – use carts or get help loading them into your car.
 You don’t want to spend Christmas time with a back injury.
 If traveling to a snowy destination, take care walking in the ice and snow to avoid a slip and fall injury.

-Before you leave, take some security precautions to prevent a burglary.
+Some important holiday safety tips for before you leave involve security precautions to prevent a burglary.
 Hold your mail and newspaper deliveries, or ask a friend to pick them up.
 Put timers on your lights or have a neighbor or house-sitter come by to make your house look less vacant.